capistrano/maintenance/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Authors

+The original `capistrano-maintenance` gem was created by [Thomas von Deyen](https://github.com/tvdeyen) and the implementation for Capistrano 3 in this repo was written by [Kir Shatrov](https://github.com/kirs).

+As a Capistrano team, we thank Thomas for collaboration and providing the push access to the `capistrano-maintenance` gem.